paulabrams/wandyr/markdown/core-rules/Wåndyr, an Adventure Game v11.md

 Casting a spell requires using a Spellbook.
 This uses both your hands, you must say the magic words loudly and precisely.
 You must spend 1 Heart to cast the spell as a basic cantrip or beginner-level effect.
 Once you have learned a spell, you can spend additional Hearts to boost the spell.

+Spells normally take a full Turn to cast.
+In combat, they use a full Round to cast and the effects take place at the very end of the Round.

 ![Magic items illustration][image_magic_items]

 #### Magic Oracle